AllanRaf/wowvideo/README.md

 ## Known Issues

-When the the app is first run the default channel and icon is not be displayed.
+1. When the the app is first run the default channel and icon is not be displayed.
 These become visible when a channel is selected.

-react-native-youtube was used to play videos.
+2. react-native-youtube was used to play videos.
 There seemed to be an issue using videoId when a playlist was supplied to the component.
 The videoId never changed and defaulted to the first video in the playlist even though a different video was playing on the playlist.
 Initially, this would have been useful when implementing the algorithm to calculate whether a video had been seen or not, however, as videoId did not change in line with the playlist this was not used.

+3. When a video has been seen it may momentarily play before moving on to next unseen video.

 ## Future Work
+### Features to add
 - Let the user skip a video by pressing on the same channel again.
 - Update number of unseen videos underneath a channel

+### Use Redux Middleware
+- It will be useful to use Redux Middlware to handle an increased number of dispatches when the app becomes more complex